jwschroeder3/enricherator/README.md

 ## Extracting quantities of interest from the cmdstan output

-After the fitting step completes, run the following to get summaries for each parameter of interest.
+After the fitting step completes, run the following to filter the large csv file, keeping the parameters of interest, and to get summaries for each parameter of interest.
-We write a bedgraph file for each of the following summary statistics for the 500 samples from the approximate posterior: mean, median, lower 90% quantile interval, and upper 90% quantile interval.
+We write a bedgraph file for each of the following summary statistics for each genotype and strand: mean of the 500 samples, median of the 500 samples, lower 90% quantile of the 500 samples, and the upper 90% quantile of the 500 samples.
-Bedgraph files are written for each genotype and strand in your analysis.

 ```bash
 cd <top_direc>